 Re-imagine early settlement with a visit to Old Government House, the convict-built home of Australia’s first Governors.
 Explore the rooms and discover how the Burramattagal people, the traditional owners of the land played a part in its construction.
 And when the history gets too much, head outside to Parramatta Park and run wild!

-If you and the kids want to make some waves or even burn off some steam and get some laps in, head to Epping for some outdoor swimming action at Epping Aquatic Centre.
-With a six-lane 50 metre pool and additional shaded toddler pool, there are plenty of reasons to splash around.
+If you and the kids want to make some waves or even burn off some steam and get some laps in, head to Sydney Olympic Park Aquatic Centre.
+With a 50 metre pool and additional shaded toddler pool, there are plenty of reasons to splash around.

 Make the journey part of the fun by taking a RiverCat to Parramatta from Sydney Circular Quay (Wharf Number 5).
 The Inner route goes via Cockatoo Island and the outer via Sydney Olympic Park, both of which make great stopovers or day trips.
 End to end it’s a seventy-minute ride; tell the kids that originally it was a week’s journey and today there are plenty of bridges, buildings and stops along the way to keep everyone entertained.

 Parramatta River Ferry - Phillip Street Parramatta 2150; Visit the Transport NSW website for more information.